 - Population Count: How many people are in an imported group?

 - Participant List: A list of people who did a thing

 - List of Resources: A list of resources available to learners

 - Interaction: An interaction stream of data showing what’s happening

 - Last Interaction Analysis: What was the most recent thing that happened?

 - Daily Metrics View: What are our KPI numbers right now?

 If your organization is still at the level of reporting on what’s happening and whether it’s good or bad, you’re still on par with a lot of other organizations.
 (Although, there might be space for you to improve the quality and scope of your reporting at this level, or to automate some of your data aggregation and reporting).

-To take the next step, think about how you can move onto Advanced Evaluation and explore why things are happening.
-Read some of our previous Insights blog series around Learning Evaluation and Learning Analytics for suggestions of how to do that.
+To take the next step, think about how you can move onto advanced evaluation and explore why things are happening.
+Read some of our previous Insights blog series for suggestions on getting started: